Cameron Brate Player Prop Bets for NFL Week 18 | Tampa Bay vs. Carolina 1/9/2022

 Matchup vs. Carolina

-- Brate has averaged 25.2 receiving yards per game over his nine career matchups against the Panthers, 6.7 more than his over/under in Sunday's game.
+- Brate's 25.2 receiving yards per game in his nine career matchups against the Panthers are 6.7 more than his over/under for Sunday's game.

-- Brate, in nine matchups, had a touchdown catch three times.
-But he did not have multiple TDs in any of those games.
+- In nine matchups with the Panthers, Brate has had a touchdown catch three times, but not more than one in a single contest.

-- The 202.1 yards per game the Panthers are conceding through the air makes them the NFL's second-ranked pass defense.
+- The Panthers are conceding 202.1 passing yards per game this season, the NFL's second-ranked pass defense.

-- The Panthers have given up 23 touchdowns through the air (1.4 per game).
+- The Panthers have surrendered 23 touchdowns through the air (1.4 per game).
 They are 10th in the NFL in that category.

 Recent Performances

-- Brate put together a five-yard performance against the Jets last week on two catches while being targeted three times and scoring one touchdown.
+- In last week's game against the Jets, Brate was targeted three times and recorded two catches for five yards and scored one touchdown.

-- Brate's stat line in his last three games shows six catches for 38 yards and two touchdowns.
-He averaged 12.7 receiving yards per game and was targeted 11 times.
+- Brate has six catches on 11 targets for 38 yards and two touchdowns over his last three outings, averaging 12.7 yards per game.

 Brate's Tampa Bay Teammates